Some history

 note : look for an "installation" app on your desktop or something like that to proceed to the permanent installation

-1) Selecting your locale, keyboard layout and more :
+1) Select your locale, language, keyboard layout and other region dependant settings. :

--The locale is a set of settings dictating how to display information based on language and region region.
-This include language for menus, currency, date and time format etc...
+-The locale is a set of settings dictating how to display information based on language and region.
+Such as currency, date and time format etc...

 -Not everyone has the same keyboard layout, for instance, in English speaking counties the first 6 letters on a keyboard are "qwerty" while in French speaking countries they are "azerty".
 You need to find which layout you are using.

--You might be asked to input your network settings, timezone, to create a user account or other secondary settings.
+-You might be asked to input your network settings, timezone and create a user account.

 2) Partitioning :